 For a plastic film vs a greener equivalent cost comparison.
 Send us a current sample of your regular polythene, including the specification and details of the required application.
 We will then advise you on the ideal PE-LIGHT film to ensure you have the best cost and environmental savings.

-Request your FREE 'Plastic film vs a greener equivalent' cost comparison.
+Request your FREE ‘Plastic film vs a greener equivalent’ cost comparison by email or Phone.

 Please fill in this form to request your free plastic optimisation test.